Connect with us

 Long workouts are not the only way to get results.
 Short but focused sessions can be highly effective if they are done with proper intensity.

-Even a 15–20 minute workout can improve strength and cardiovascular fitness when it includes compound movements such as squats, push-ups, or lunges.
+Even a 15-20 minute workout can enhance strength and cardiovascular fitness when it includes compound movements such as squats, push-ups, or lunges.

 The key is consistency and effort rather than simply spending more time exercising.